 Without telling me, he shirked his assignment, subsequently appealing to his mentor (my peer) in order to plead his case to be excused from the three-hour task.
 This was very basic sample analysis, second year in undergraduate school type stuff for his major degree.1 Moreover, the reality was that through his surprise appeal to my peer, the individual was pretending to tender expert commentary as to the viability and methodology of a value chain analysis – just not in so many words.
 A practice I and the team were well recognized for, through over a decade of hard client work up to that point.
-He did not really know how to do the work, nor did he want to do any work, but he damn well thought that he should also be in charge of the work.
+Despite his B-average, he did not learn in school how the skills were actually applied, nor did he want to do any work now, but he damn well thought that he should also be in charge of the work.

 What therefore is (a) perdocent?

 /PER-dŭ-sĕnt; from Latin perdoceo – teach, educate, drill, train/ – the state of pretense, lack in diligence, or intellectual compromise wherein one bears an inability to learn and apply, outside the context of a course of instruction.
 One who follows a procedure well and can pass an exam, however lacks true erudition or ability to recall or apply their learning.
 The belief that legitimate learning can only occur in an academic structured environment.
 The opposite of an autodidact or antonym of autodidactic.
-Also a method of rhetorical argument, in that one may claim that they have not been taught something, so therefore it is invalid or does not exist.
+Also a method of rhetorical grandstanding, in that one may claim that they have not been given access to or been taught something, so therefore it is invalid or does not exist.